pluralsight/guides/draft/devops/using-mysql-docker-for-development/article.md

 If you closely look into the contents of `Makefile` then you'd see that all the commands are just running different `docker-compose` commands except the `shell` command.
 This is why the `Makefile` exists because of the inability of `docker-compose` to execute commands on a running container.

-* The `up` command will download the mysql docker image if it's not already there, then it will start it up according to the `docker-compose.yml` configuration.
+* `up` command will download the mysql docker image if it's not already there, then it will start it up according to the `docker-compose.yml` configuration.
 The `-d` argument ensures that the container will run in daemon mode (in the background)

-* The `down` command will stop the container and delete it
+* `down` command will stop the container and delete it

-* The `start`, `stop`, and `restart` commands will control the container accordingly
+* `start`, `stop`, and `restart` commands will control the container accordingly

-* The `status` command will show the current status of the container
+* `status` command will show the current status of the container

-* The `logs` command will show the current logs of the container
+* `logs` command will show the current logs of the container

-* The `shell` command will log into the mysql shell with root credentials
+* `shell` command will log into the mysql shell with root credentials